PrefectHQ/prefect/docs/concepts/work-pools.md

 Agent processes are lightweight polling services that get scheduled work from a [work pool](#work-pool-overview) and deploy the corresponding flow runs.

-It is possible for multiple agent processes to be started for a single work pool, or for one agent to pull work from multiple work pools.
+It is possible for multiple agent processes to be started for a single work pool.
 Each agent process sends a unique ID to the server to help disambiguate themselves and let users know how many agents are active.

 ### Agent options